AmiralBl3ndic/Vinaigrette/README.md

 It happens when a game is started but the database does not contain a single record.

+### `game_start`

+The server sends this event to all players in a room when a game is started in the room the players are in.

+This event does not carry any data.

+### `game_end`

+The server sends this event when the game in your room ended before a player won.

+This event does not carry any data.

 ### `new_round_sauce`

 The server sends this event at each round start.
 Its parameter contains the sauce information as a json object: